 ?The Harwell Campus is an existing and well established development within the North Wessex Downs AONB (pre Campus is of international importance and national economic significance as a world-class centre for science, techn Space Agency).
 It is estimated that at least 5,400 net additional jobs will be created at the campus.?

-NOTE: The European Space Agency has its headquarters in Paris, not Harwell, and has a number of other offices most of whom are already working on the Campus.
+NOTE: The EuParis, not Harwell, and has a number of other offices worldwide.
+The Harwell office employs circa 100 most of who

 The Council believes that the international significance of the site provides uniquely exceptional circumstances to julication.
-Any development will need to be sensitively planned to minimise impact on the AONB whilst delivering a horiginal proposals have been refined and reduced based on more detailed landscape advice, restricting development cause significant visual harm.?
+Any development will need to be sensitively planned to minimise impact on the AONB whilst delivering a horiginal proposals have been refined and reduced based on more detailed landscape advice, restricting development to cause significant visual harm.?
 (SOURCE: URS SA Report Final, Paragraphs 13.3.5 and 13.3.6)

 The VWHDC clearly believe that the economic benefits that might be derived from the proposed job growth at the F circumstances? with which they should be allowed to build in the North Wessex Downs AONB.
 Surprisingly, the VW Harwell Oxford Campus on housing requirements to support the campus prior to the publication of the Local Plan to proven when the Harwell Oxford Campus published their initial strategy for the campus which appears to be at odds area.

-However, there is no clear statement from the VWHDC on ?The need for the development, including in terms of any n it, or refusing it, on the local economy?, and as such is non-compliant with the NPPF Paragraph 116.
+However, there is no clear statement from the VWHDC on ?The need for the development, including in terms permitting it, or refusing it, on the local economy?, and as such is non-compliant with the NPPF Paragraph 116.

-KEY POINTS: With regards to the NPPF paragraph 116?
-There is unlikely to be any negative impact on the local of Wessex Downs AONB does not go ahead?
-There are viable and alternative sites allocated outside of the North Wessex Downs AONB, that have already been identified by the VWHDC that can provide the housing needs without building has been given to the environmental impact of the proposed developments within the North Wessex Downs AONB, and change of character through urbanisation.
-The cumulative impacts of the proposed developments, combined we and the inevitable coalescence of the new development with the ?Smaller Village? of Chilton have not been assess
+KEY POINTS: With regards to the NPPF paragraph 116

+- 1 There is unlikely to be any negative impact on the local economy if the 1,400 houses allocated to the North W - 2 There are viable and alternative sites allocated outside of the North Wessex Downs AONB, but still within the identified by the VWHDC that can provide the housing needs without building on the North Wessex Downs AO - Little regard has been given to the environmental impact of the proposed developments within the North West noise ,pollution and change of character through urbanisation.
+The cumulative impacts of the proposed development with the ?Smaller Village? of Chilton

 The SQW/Cambridge Econometrics Report clearly does not regard housing delivery as a constraint to economic g housing growth there is no evidence that one constrained the other?
 (SOURCE: Cambridge Econometrics, Econometrics, Economic Plan and Strategic Housing Market Assessment, Feb 2014, page 40).
-Therefore, by removing the strategic at the Harwell Oxford Campus is unlikely to be constrained.
+Therefore, by removing the strateg at the Harwell Oxford Campus is unlikely to be constrained.